yaboygmoney/HackTheBoxWriteups/luke.md

 ![](https://yaboygmoney.github.io/htb/images/luke/machineImage.jpg)

 ##### Intro
-Luke was a hard box, but it was all about organization.
+Luke wasn't a difficult box, but it was all about organization.
 By the end, we had 4 different login panels, 5 sets of credentials, and lots of combinations to try.

 First step is always our scan.
 ```bash